itsf4llofstars/scripts/bash/script_to_path.md

 to your .bashrc file.<br><br>

-Navigate to your bin directory in your home directroy.<br>
+Navigate to your bin directory in your home directroy.
+You may have to create the bin directory in your home directory.<br>

 ```
 $ cd ~/bin